reinterpretcat/vrp/docs/src/getting-started/solver.md

 ## Extra options

+The `vrp-cli` supports extra command line arguments which affects behavior of the algorithm.

+### Search mode

+By default, search is mostly performed in exploration mode (`broad`) which allows the algorithm to perform better exploration of a solution space.
+However, it has slower overall convergence in better local optimum.
+You can switch to exploitation mode with `deep` setting:

+    vrp-cli solve pragmatic problem.json --search-mode=deep

+In this mode, the algorithm memorizes only the last discovered best known solutions, so it can jump quicker to relatively good local optimum, but suffers more from premature convergence.

+A general recommendation is to use `deep` on relatively simple dataset and/or when strict time limits should be applied.

 ### Termination criteria

 Termination criteria defines when refinement algorithm should stop and return best known solution.
 At the moment, there